 R Bar • website

 Hidden away on Lower Cuba Street, it shares its entrance with Fitness Gym and could very easily be missed.
-This quirky pirate themed bar is a great venue for those seeking something a little different or if you really like rum based cocktails – with a Treasure Island Iced Tea, Blackbeard’s Brew or Skull Punch amongst on offer.
+This quirky pirate themed bar is a great venue for those seeking something a little different.
+Or if you really like rum based cocktails – with a Treasure Island Iced Tea, Blackbeard’s Brew or Skull Punch on offer.
 The atmosphere is friendly, the décor is dark and it’s like being on the set of The Pirates of the Caribbean.
 The fact it’s hidden, makes it feel somewhat special to visit.